Jesus Christ Lives in You

 ‘Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.”’

-I am always interested that the voice is ‘behind you’ and not ahead.
-You have to take a step of faith, not necessarily knowing where you are going.
-You may be stepping out into the unknown, but as you go, you need to listen carefully to that voice behind you whispering in your ear saying, 'keep going – this is the way'.
+I am always interested that the voice is ‘behind you’ and not ahead of you.
+You have to take that step of faith, not necessarily knowing where you are going.
+You may be stepping out into the unknown, but as you do so, your listening carefully to that voice just behind you whispering in your ear saying, 'keep going – this is the way'.

 Verse of the Day